isabella232/convert-experiments/readme.txt

 configuration.

 > You'll need a [Convert Experiments account](http://www.convert.com/yoast/) to use this plugin.
 Once you have that,  A/B tests are easy to
 > setup without any technical knowledge.
+If you set up an account through this link, you'll get a special Convert Yoast account, which has:
+>
+> 1. Free 5,000 tested visitors per month for 12 months
+> 2. Free A/B and Split URL testing
+> 3. Upgrade discounts to paid plans

 === What does the plugin do? ===